 Many of the legislative staffers and my colleagues in the Assembly began their careers in the state capitol as interns.
 Their experiences equipped them with the knowledge of state government and the tools they needed to succeed professionally.
 If you are a college student, an internship with the Wisconsin State Assembly can be a very rewarding experience.
+Students do not need to be a political science major to get internships at the Capitol.
 I encourage you to contact my office if you are interested in applying.
 Simply submit your resume and a brief cover letter to my office by mail or e-mail.

 Additional career opportunities are available in the legislature as well.
 If you would like your resume sent to a broader reach, please fill out the information requested.

 I am reminded each and every day how fortunate I am to live in a state like Wisconsin.
 If you are looking to travel around our state in search of recreation, natural beauty, fine art, good restaurants, or state history, my office has a number of resources available to make planning your trip easier.
 You may also request these items directly from the Travel Wisconsin website.